lczub/robotframework-magik/README.rst

     Documentation for Robot Framework Magik keywords

 tests/
-    Test suites for Robot Framework Magik keywords, library and scripts
+    self-testig suites for Robot Framework Magik keywords, library and scripts

 examples/
     Examples, how Robot Framework Magik keywords could be used for automated